Trump selects longtime adviser Keith Kellogg as special envoy for Ukraine and Russia

 Trump made the announcement on his Truth Social account, and said “He was with me right from the beginning!
 Together, we will secure PEACE THROUGH STRENGTH, and Make America, and the World, SAFE AGAIN!”

-Kellogg, a retired Army lieutenant general who has long been Trump's top adviser on defense issues, served as national security adviser to Vice President Mike Pence, was chief of staff of the National Security Council and then stepped in as an acting security adviser for Trump after Michael Flynn resigned.
+Kellogg, an 80 year-old retired Army lieutenant general who has long been Trump's top adviser on defense issues, served as national security adviser to Vice President Mike Pence, was chief of staff of the National Security Council and then stepped in as an acting security adviser for Trump after Michael Flynn resigned.

 As special envoy for Ukraine and Russia, Kellogg will have to navigate an increasingly untenable war between the two nations.